apache/incubator-heron/website/content/docs/operators/deployment/uploaders/hdfs.md

 for hadoop.
 This is used by hadoop client to upload the topology jar

 * `heron.uploader.hdfs.topologies.directory.uri` &mdash; URI of the directory name for uploading topology jars.
-The name of the directory should be unique per topology since the user provided jar is augmented with various other files and uploaded as a single tar file named `topology.tar.gz`.
-If each topology does not have a unique directory of its own, one will overwrite the other.
-You could use some of the Heron environment variables such as `${CLUSTER}`, `${ROLE}` and `${TOPOLOGY}` which will be substituted by cluster name, name of the role  and name of the topology respectively.
+The name of the directory should be unique per cluster, if they are sharing the storage.
+In those cases, you could use the Heron environment variable `${CLUSTER}` that will be substituted by cluster name for distinction.

 ### Example HDFS Uploader Configuration